About Segmentation

 .

-In this example we create a Segmentation on the data using the three fields: Country
+Example Segmentation on the three fields: Country

 , Gender

-and Marital status
+, and Marital status

 , tracking average Annual salary